nowatermelon/skyrim/README.md

    If you don't want those translation mods, type CHS (their suffix) into the filter box, select them, and remove them.

-3. It is recommended to download baseline `profiles` and `overwrite` files from [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063) and drop them into the `Bread` folder (where the modlist is installed).
+3. It is highly recommended to download baseline `profiles` and `overwrite` files from [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063) and drop them into the `Bread` folder (where the modlist is installed).

-   The `profiles` folder contains a ***pre-configured save*** file named “pm”, which saves you from manually configuring settings like MCMs and IED at the start of a new game.
+   The `profiles` folder contains a ***pre-configured save*** file named “pm”, which saves you from manually configuring settings like MCM and IED at the start of a new game.
 Simply use the "Alternate Racemenu" power to redesign your character.

    The `overwrite` folder includes some other settings and generated files such as the community shader cache.